wuodan-nest/rps/README.md

 **Version History:**

+* **2.1.1:** WORKING!!!! on game loop to check for first to 5 to declare winner.
+* **2.1.0:** Added game ui.
+Linked Buttons to game logic.
+Linked scoreboard with game logic to keep count.
 * **1.9.0:** Finished the base logic in js.
 * **1.8.4:** Added game loop with round logic.
 * ...

 **Project TO-DO:**

-1. UI animations
+1. UI animations - can try adding gifs or lottie
-2. secondary game logic to mutate a unique mechanics
+2. secondary game logic to mutate a unique mechanics - big scope
-3. ...
+3. Could add random button for human player as well - just for fun
+4. need to add result board for game with game winner declaration

 **Contributing:**